It’s easy to think that the most expensive WordPress hosting provider will give you:

 - The Astra theme

-I cloned the site across each of the 12 WordPress hosts.
-This way, each host had an identical test blog.
+I cloned the site across the 12 WordPress hosts so each host had an identical test blog.

 The 5 Tests

-I then went ahead and ran 5 distinct tests across these websites.
+I then went ahead and ran five distinct tests across these websites.

 - Test 1: GTMetrix website speed (from 7 global server locations)